MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     1. Invalidate the Secret (If Not Already Done): If the exposed secrets were for sensitive systems (API keys, credentials, etc.), make sure you rotate or invalidate them.
 Removing the secret from code does not protect you if it has been compromised.

-    1. Document Your Actions: Note in the alert what was done (e.g., "Secret removed and rotated in commit <SHA> on <date>").
+    1. Document Your Actions: Include a comment in the alert that describes the remediation (including the commit SHA and date).
 This helps with auditing and future reference.

     1. Suppress or Dismiss the Alert: If the secret has been fully remediated (removed and rotated), you can dismiss the security alert in GitHub.
 Select an appropriate reason (such as “Revoked” or “Used in test”) to help others understand the context.